 Unified CM fails (JTAPI)

-Even though this is not required, a recommended ACL Configuration for a single-server RSM configuration is as follows:
+ACL is not required, but an example ACL Configuration for a single-server RSM configuration is as follows:

 Deny incoming access to all